jsDotCr/generator-foonf/README.md

+# What this Yeoman generator is already capable of

+* Creates a package.json/bower.json with all the project details
+* Creates lint files (both .csslintrc & .jshintrc)
+* Adds a .gitignore file

-# What this Yeoman generator is supposed to do
+# What this Yeoman generator is already capable of, but unit tests are still to be written

+* It uses require.js to load these basic JS libraries:

+  * text/JSON require.js loader
+  * domReady
+  * Handlebars
+* Build a basic Gulp toolchain feat.:

+  * Connect server
+  * File watcher
+  * HTML: (usemin's) minifier
+  * CSS: CSSLint, Autoprefixer, (usemin's) concat & minifier
+  * JS: JSHint, (usemin's) uglifier, concat, rev.
+* Adds an index.html / playground page to link all this together.

+# What this Yeoman generator will (most likely) do

+* Add a basic reset CSS file (there is a YUI reset in there, but it'd be nice to load it using bower, I hate /vendor folders)
+* Add a dummy CSS file (there is one already, but it acts most likely as a placeholder; usemin loves to complain about empty blocks)
 * _(create an empty git repo?)_
-* Add a .gitignore file
-* Compile a bower.json + package.json with the very same data about the webapp
 * Install dependencies
-* Create lint rule files (.csslintrc & .jshintrc)
-* Build a decent enough Gulp toolchain
-* Create an almost-empty index.html (and a second page, if it's not a Single Page Application)
+* Add a second page, if it's not a Single Page Application
-* Add a basic reset CSS file
-* Add the very basic Javascript libraries, using require.js
+* Add cucumber.js/functional testing
-* Whatever will come up to my mind (or better, to my projects)
+* Prepare some coffee and roll a cigarette :)

 ---

-# Questions to be added
+# Questions
 Just some random thoughts about the questions to prompt to the user.
 I think it's better to add those here instead of using a planning tool.
-I wouldn't have updated it anyway.
+I wouldn't update that anyway.
 Public is better (and there's for sure somebody out there who has better ideas than mines).

-## Project details
-Writing project details in both bower.json and package.json.
-Using a composer could be a **better** choice, though.

-**Status**: partially done.

 ## Browser support
 There are some browser (version)-dependant dependencies or rules, like HTML5 shim for IE8-, and the CSS vendor prefixes (handled by autoprefixer).
 Having this information would help generating less shitty code (eg.: why the hell should I include html5shim if I just need to support IE10+?)

-**Status**:

 ## CSS reset?
 Provide a shortlist of different CSS resets, like: